fhpraw/fhpraw.github.io/_posts/2018-06-01-oh-my-zsh-quick-setup.md

 description: zsh, setup oh-my-zsh, how to install and configure oh-my-zsh
 ---

-First Install zsh (on Ubuntu):
+First Install _zsh_ (on Ubuntu):
 ``` sh
 sudo apt install zsh
 ```

-and then, install oh-my-zsh:
+and then, install _oh-my-zsh_:
 ``` sh
 sh -c "$(wget https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"
 ```
 What is [oh-my-zsh](http://ohmyz.sh) ?
 It is a zsh customizer framework, you can add plugins or themes, or whatever you can.

-and then, install [antigen](http://antigen.sharats.me) (make sure curl is available):
+and then, install _antigen_ (make sure curl is available):
 ``` sh
 curl -L git.io/antigen > ~/.antigen.zsh
 ```
-What is antigen?
+What is [antigen](http://antigen.sharats.me) ?
 It is plugin manager for zsh.
 You can install any plugin you want in easiest way.

-Finally, edit .zshrc to install or load some plugin for your zsh.
+Finally, edit `.zshrc` to install or load some plugin for your _zsh_.
 With oh-my-zsh installed, you already have hundreds plugins installed.
-But they must be activated or loaded by antigen.
-Append these lines into .zshrc:
+But they must be activated or loaded by _antigen_.
+Append these lines into `.zshrc`:
-_(Actually this is my personal custom, most of plugins already available inside `~/.oh-my-zsh/plugins/`, it won't need internet connection.
-Choose plugins which only what you need)_
+> Actually this is my personal custom, most of plugins already available inside `~/.oh-my-zsh/plugins/`, it won't need internet connection.
+Choose plugins which only what you need

 ``` sh
 source ~/.antigen.zsh